QuantEcon/lecture-source-py/source/rst/short_path.rst

 Outline of the Problem
 =========================

-The shortest path problem is one of finding how to traverse a `graph <https://en.wikipedia.org/wiki/Graph_%28mathematics%29>`_ from one specified node to another at minimum cost
+The shortest path problem is one of finding how to traverse a `graph <https://en.wikipedia.org/wiki/Graph_%28mathematics%29>`_ from one specified node to another at minimum cost.

 Consider the following graph